-If you’ve been keeping an eye on the style set lately, then you’ll know that there’s one very noticeable outfit that's made its way back into the spotlight; according to the best dressed influencers, the blazer and jean combo is back.
-Now, you could argue that it never really went away, after all, its so easy and requires minimal thinking styling-wise, but this go-to look shows no sign of slowing any time soon and we're celebrating by sharing some new outfit inspiration, just in time for spring.
+If you’ve been keeping an eye on the style set lately, you’ll know that there’s one noticeable outfit that's made its way back into the spotlight as of late: the blazer-and-jeans combo.
+Now, you could argue that it never really went away—after all, it requires minimal thinking, styling-wise—but this go-to look shows no sign of slowing, and we're celebrating by sharing some new outfit inspiration just in time for spring.

-So, what’s new?
-For a start, designers have moved on from traditional grey checked blazers, and now we’re seeing vivid shades, punchy plaids and classic corduroy in their place.
+So what’s new?
+For starters, designers have moved on from traditional grey checked blazers; now we’re seeing vivid shades, punchy plaids and classic corduroy in their place.
 For denim, it seems that loose-fit, high-rise styles perfectly compliment those tailored separates.
 Sound good?
-Scroll below to see (and shop) 6 new ways to wear blazers and jeans this week.
+Scroll below to see (and shop) six new ways to wear blazers and jeans this week.

-Style Notes: There's a reason the fashion crowd still rely on the black blazer and blue jean combo, its so chic and so easy to update with a few new-season add-ons.
-Wear yours with a printed neck scarf, or why not try a block heel pump like Camille - either way, it always pays to have this classic pairing to hand.
+Style Notes: There's a reason the fashion crowd still relies on the black blazer–and–blue jean combo: It's so chic and so easy to update with a few new-season add-ons.
+Wear yours with a printed neck scarf, or why not try a block heel pump like Camille?
+Either way, it always pays to have this classic pairing to hand.

 Style Notes: If loose-fit, masculine tailoring isn't your thing, look to Jeanne Damas, seen here in a flattering, form-fitting neutral blazer with cropped, wide-leg jeans and heels.